openedx/edx-documentation/en_us/open_edx_release_notes/source/CSMHE/CSMHE_overview.rst

 maximum capacity of 2,147,483,647 records.

 ********************************
-Why Is a Migration Needed?
+Why Is That a Problem?
 ********************************

 Typically, ``courseware_studentmodulehistory`` is the largest table in the